France - Data Protection Overview

 - failure to respect the right to object to processing;

-- failure to comply with cookies requirements (especially lack of information and valid consent) (notably against Google for €150 million and Facebook for €60 million on 31 December 2021 (press release available here)) and more recently against Criteo on June 15, 2023, and Voodoo , Tik Tok and Apple in three decisions adopted on December 29, 2022 (decisions only available in French here);
+- failure to comply with cookies requirements (especially lack of information and valid consent) (notably against Google for €150 million and Facebook for €60 million on December 31, 2021 (press release available here)) and more recently against Criteo on June 15, 2023, and Voodoo , Tik Tok and Apple in three decisions adopted on December 29, 2022 (decisions only available in French here);

 - failure to provide information to data subjects;

 - failure to cooperate with the supervisory authority;